 There is heavy demand for water and waste disposal funds.
-In January 2000, RUS had a backlog of approximately \$3.3 billion in grant and loan applications for its water and waste disposal assistance programs.5 In addition to this, EPA's 2001 drinking water infrastructure needs survey showed over \$31 billion needed by small water systems serving 3,300 or fewer people over the next 20 years to install, upgrade, or replace infrastructure to ensure safe drinking water.
-The 2000 EPA wastewater needs survey reported that small communities with a population under 10,000 need to spend \$16 billion for their wastewater facilities to meet water quality objectives of the Clean Water Act.
+At the end of FY2007, USDA reported a \$2.4 billion backlog of requests for 928 water and wastewater projects.
+In addition to this, EPA's 2007 drinking water infrastructure needs survey showed over \$59 billion needed by small water systems serving 3,300 or fewer people over the next 20 years to install, upgrade, or replace infrastructure to ensure safe drinking water.
+The 2004 EPA wastewater needs survey reported that small communities (those with a population under 10,000) need to spend \$17 billion for their wastewater facilities to meet water quality objectives of the Clean Water Act.

-Program Purpose.
 The purpose of these programs is to provide basic human amenities, alleviate health hazards, and promote the orderly growth of the nation's rural areas by meeting the need for new and improved rural water and waste disposal facilities.
 Funds may be used for installation, repair, improvement, or expansion of rural water facilities, including costs of distribution lines and well-pumping facilities.

-Financing Mechanism.
 USDA provides grants and loans for water and waste disposal projects.
+USDA prefers making loans; grants are made only when necessary to reduce average annual user charges to a reasonable level.
+The split between loans and grants is about 70-30; the ratio of drinking water to sewer projects has been about 60-40 in recent years.
 There is no statutory distribution formula.
 Funds are allocated to states based upon rural population, number of households in poverty, and unemployment.
 There are no matching requirements for states.